-Loving your body means hating it sometimes
+Loving your body means hating it sometimes | CBC Radio

 "It seems that somehow that means you're inferior or you're weak."

-Jill suffers from chronic bowel obstruction.
+Jill suffers from chronic abdominal issues that resulted in a severe bowel obstruction.
 It disrupts your digestion, anyone can get it, no matter your size, and it can be life threatening.

-Last year, Jill underwent emergency surgery because of her illness.
+Last year, Jill underwent emergency surgery because of the bowel obstruction.
 Since then, she's had to completely change her relationship with food in what she describes as a restrictive, unhealthy way.
 She has to be really strict about what she eats and can mainly just consume liquids.

 As co-founder of Body Confidence Canada, Jill spends a lot of time promoting body positivity.